 Why Trust GearLab

-Our bike saddle review is led by former Senior Mountain Bike Review Editor Jeremy Benson and Review Editor Zach Lovell.
-Benson has been mountain biking since the early '90s and has called the Lake Tahoe, CA, area home for the past 19 years.
-He is also the author of Mountain Bike Tahoe, published by Mountaineers Books.
+Our bike saddle review is led by Senior Mountain Bike Review Editor Joshua Hutchens and Review Editor Zach Lovell.
+Hutchens is a lifelong bike geek, and the first to nerd out on new technology or advanced ergonomics.
+Riding, racing, touring, commuting, he does it all.
 Lovell started mountain biking two decades ago and has been living and pedaling in mountain biking capitals such as Gunnison/Crested Butte, CO, and Bellingham, WA, ever since.
 While his grade point average was tested, he even went to college in Gunnison, where mountain biking, among other outdoor sports, was a daily necessity rather than beer pong.
-Whether testing out a bike product or just enjoying a ride, Lovell and Benson collectively spend over 22 hours a week in the saddle throughout the season.
-This much time on the bike makes them acutely aware of saddle fit, shape, padding, and performance for all applications and able to discern even the most subtle of differences between products.
+Whether testing out a bike product or just enjoying a ride, Lovell and Hutchens collectively spend over 22 hours a week in the saddle throughout the season.
+This much time on the bike makes them acutely aware of saddle fit, shape, padding, and performance across all applications, and able to discern even the most subtle differences between products.

 Analysis and Test Results